Dear Experienced Hikers and Outdoor Adventurers,

 Educate, don’t berate.

 So, when someone doesn’t know that you have the right of way as an uphill hiker, just let them know simply and conversationally.
 Muttering a string of condescension isn’t necessary.
 And when you see someone wandering off the trail to get that perfect shot, gently remind them the importance of staying on the path.
-Each interaction about hiking etiquette doesn’t need to be a confrontation, but a connection with a budding outdoor adventurer.
+Each interaction about hiking rules and etiquette doesn’t need to be a confrontation, but a connection with a budding outdoor adventurer.

 Let’s start with assuming positive intentions and let the other(s) prove us wrong.
 With information, they can choose to behave differently in the future.
 Maybe, with the right encouragement, we can help transform their interest in nature into a passion.